2900xt/T-DOS-x86_64/README.md

 Prebuild .iso file can be found in the root folder

-Alternatively, build the OS by running ./build.sh
+Alternatively, build the OS by running Make buildiso

 # dependencies